threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_magnebot_wheel_friction_by_rotation`**

 Set the friction coefficient of the Magnebot wheels given a target angle.
-The friction coefficient will increase as the Magnebot approachs the target angle.
+The friction coefficient will increase as the Magnebot approaches the target angle.

 - <font style="color:red">**Rarely used**: This command is very specialized; it's unlikely that this is the command you want to use.</font>